-It is expected that students will attend all synchronous lectures.
-The professor will not provide access to the lecture after it has been presented.
+It is expected that students will attend all classes.
+The instructor does not provide access to lecture notes.
 Students are encouraged to obtain missed lecture notes from a fellow student.

 9.1 Short Absences.

 If you miss a class due to minor illness or other problems, check your course outlines for information regarding attendance requirements and make sure you are not missing a test or exam.
 Cover any readings and arrange to borrow the missed lectures notes from a classmate.